Acute haemorrhagic conjunctivitis in Ghana: Prognosis

-The forecast of the disease in terms of its resolution is very good.
-Though self limiting the condition can resolve faster if antibiotics are administered onto the eye.
-Topical doses of most ophthalmic medication are effective in treating the condition.
+The prognosis of the disease is generally favourable.
+Although it is self-limiting, recovery may be accelerated by the use of topical antibiotics.

 Public health issue

-AHC is of an annual occurrence which affects hundreds of thousands of people in Ghana every year.
-Because of the ease of spread - from person to person, it requires prompt treatment.
-This causes a major health challenge to health workers especially ophthalmologist and optometrist as the large number of cases require various treatments tailored to address the condition.
-Once an individual is affected, he or she is advised to stay away from crowded areas etc. to limit the person to person infection.
-The temporal change in activities of the infected individual leads to decrease productivity and visual function.
-The effect of this has a telling implication on both the infected individual and those around him or her.
-It is for these reasons that the ministry of health of Ghana considers the education and prompt treatment of those with the condition a vital tool in increased productivity across all field of the national development especially prior to the rainy season.
+AHC occurs annually, affecting hundreds of thousands of people in Ghana every year.
+Due to the ease of transmission from person to person, it requires prompt treatment.
+This poses a significant health challenge to health workers, especially ophthalmologists and optometrists, as the large number of cases require varied treatment approaches.
+Infected individuals are advised to avoid crowded areas etc. to limit the person to person transmission.
+The temporary restriction of daily activities of the infected individual leads to decrease in productivity and visual function.
+The effect of this has implications on the infected individuals and those around them.
+For this reason, the Ministry of Health of Ghana considers the education and prompt treatment of those with the condition as vital tools for increased productivity across all fields of national development, especially prior to the rainy season.